Quantum key distribution with correlated sources: Materials and Methods

-In this section, we show how to extend our analysis to accommodate arbitrarily long range correlations between the pulses.
+In this section, we show how to extend our analysis to accommodate arbitrarily long-range correlations between the pulses.
 To simplify the discussion, we consider the three-state protocol, but this formalism can be easily extended to any number of states.
 Our starting point is the assumption in Eq.~(\ref{eq:assumption}).
 We rewrite it here for convenience,

-where $k \in \{1, 2,\cdots,n\}$ and $1 \le w \le k-1$.
+which holds for any $w$ $(1 \leq w \leq n)$ and $k$ $(w+1 \leq k \leq \min\{n,w+i\})$, where $i$ is the maximum correlation length.
 Note that the difference between both states is in the $j_{w}^{\text{th}}$ index.
 Also, the R.H.S. of Eq.~(\ref{eq:assumption3}) does not depend on the indices $j_k,j_{k-1},\cdots,j_1$ and $\tilde{j}_w$, and the term $k-w$ is associated with the correlation under consideration.
 For example, when $k-w = 1$ it refers to the nearest neighbour pulse correlation considered in the Results section.
 Furthermore, without loss of generality, we can assume the relation